-Crappie (Pomoxis) is a popular panfish which belongs to genus and found in North American fresh water.
+Crappie (Pomoxis) is a popular panfish that belongs to the genus and found in North American freshwater.
 There are two types of crappie fish which is black crappie and white crappie.
-This fish belongs to sunfish family Centrarchidae.
+This fish belongs to the sunfish family Centrarchidae.
 Both types of crappies live together in a social environment which makes it difficult to catch.

-There are different ways of catching crappie and it is popular as best-tasting freshwater fish in the fishing industry.
-There are some competitions which consist of crappie fishing records from 1957 according to the weight of the fish.
+There are different ways of catching crappie and it is popular as the best-tasting freshwater fish in the fishing industry.
+There are some competitions that consist of crappie fishing records from 1957 according to the weight of the fish.

 Building Crappie Beds

-When Crappie fish live together in a social environment, it is not quite easy to catch them using usual methods so fishermen use man made object which is called as Crappie Beds.
+When Crappie fish live together in a social environment, it is not quite easy to catch them using usual methods so fishermen use a man-made object which is called Crappie Beds.
 Crappie beds are fish concentrating structures which are identified by crappie as cover to live in.
 There are different forms of crappie beds and made with different tools.

 PVC Crappie Beds – Building Crappie Structure

-There are companies who produce mass amount of these structure for the fisherman who isn’t concerned about spending extra money.
+There are companies that produce a mass amount of these structures for the fisherman who isn’t concerned about spending extra money.
 Sometimes the structure doesn’t work because the structure looks like an ambush to the crappie

 Other Techniques on Building Crappie Structure

-If the fisherman owns a boat during the summer or winter months, fishing for crappies would be much easier and also use of crappie bed would be convenient since fisherman can catch fish by being on the boat directly over the top of the crappie bed.
+If the fisherman owns a boat during the summer or winter months, fishing for crappies would be much easier, and also use of a crappie bed would be convenient since fishermen can catch fish by being on the boat directly over the top of the crappie bed.

-Since most of the professional fisherman are aware of crappie – creatures of habit, they tend to return to the same place during the year if they yielded success, especially during their spawn.
-So, a fisherman who uses structures has to identify those locations for large scale of crappies.
+Since most of the professional fishermen are aware of crappie – creatures of habit, they tend to return to the same place during the year if they yielded success, especially during their spawn.
+So, a fisherman who uses structures has to identify those locations for a large scale of crappies.

-Big crappies will be unlikely to go into too shallow unless it has the low light condition.
-When the temperature of the water is about 45 degrees or above, crappies couldn’t be found easily so fisherman might have a hard day of finding crappies.
-Most of the crappies move to heavy cover when the winter storms hammer but if the fisherman is skillful and lucky, there is a chance for a bite when the structure is good and provide the necessary cover for them.
+Big crappies will be unlikely to go into too shallow unless it has a low light condition.
+When the temperature of the water is about 45 degrees or above, crappies couldn’t be found easily so fishermen might have a hard day of finding crappies.
+Most of the crappies move to heavy cover when the winter storms hammer but if the fisherman is skillful and lucky, there is a chance for a bite when the structure is good and provides the necessary cover for them.

-Most of the professional fishermen recommend to fish for crappies using crappie bed in open fresh water, toss giant jigs or minnows to feed crappies and attract them easily, make use of bass-size lures and fish the storms.
-Use of crappie beds has been a common strategy to catch crappies and not only crappies but some sort of other fishes that have similar characteristics.
+Most of the professional fishermen recommend to fish for crappies using crappie bed in open freshwater, toss giant jigs or minnows to feed crappies and attract them easily, make use of bass-size lures and fish the storms.
+The use of crappie beds has been a common strategy to catch crappies and not only crappies but some sort of other fishes that have similar characteristics.